China in January 2026: Weather, Where to Visit & What to Do in Winter

 Sanya

-As the joke goes, "People in north China wear down coats while people in Sanya wear T-shirts."
-The northern part of China is getting bitterly cold in January, while Sanya is just like in summer.
+People in north China wear down coats while people in Sanya wear T-shirts.
+It is true.
+While the northern part of China is getting bitterly cold in January, Sanya is just like in summer.
 Given the tropical monsoon climate, Sanya's temperature in January averages around 20°C.

 Harbin

-Winter's Harbin is a snow kingdom that is considered one of China's most beautiful snow towns.
+Winter's Harbin is a snow kingdom that is considered one of China's most beautiful snow places.
 Despite the chilliness at minus 20°C in January, the city has wonderful snowy landscapes and forests, making it a good winter destination for those who prefer skating, skiing, and snowboarding on the Songhua River.

 Every year from early January on, Harbin will hold many attractive snow festivals, like Harbin's International Ice and Snow Sculpture Festival.
 You can see colorful styles of beautiful snow sculptures and ice-light shows.
 Besides the snow fun, some European architecture, including Central Avenue, Sofia Church, and Alex Hall, is an exotic sight to visit.